1. Stopped By The Police On The Street, Now What?

 ANSWER:

 Yes.
-In fact, you have the right to communicate in a language that you understand (this includes the 11 official South African languages and other internationally recognised languages) and a right to request an interpreter if needed.
+Request to speak in the language most comfortable for you.
+You have the right to communicate in a language that you understand (this includes the 11 official South African languages and other internationally recognised languages) and a right to request an interpreter if needed.

 You have the right to remain silent.
 Just because you have a right to speak your language of choice does not mean you are expected to give the police information that might be held against you or that accidentally incriminates you.
 It also important that you do not let police officers fool you into making admissions once you are afforded an interpreter or are spoken to in your language of choice.